qub Protocol Specification

 1. Obtain arweave_tx_id (from delivery URL or direct knowledge).

-2. Fetch SealedQubCbor from any Arweave gateway.
+2. Fetch SealedQubCbor from any storage gateway.

 4. Parse SealedQubCbor → SealedQub.